reubenwbetts/BA662A-VCA/README.md

-# Juno-6-Service
+# BA662A VCA

-Service Log for a Juno 6
+SPICE Model for the BA662A VCA IC